cosmos/ibc-go/docs/apps/interchain-accounts/legacy/keeper-api.md

 **This document is deprecated and will be removed in future releases**.

-The controller submodule keeper exposes legacy two functions that allow custom authentication modules to register interchain accounts and send packets to the interchain account.
+The controller submodule keeper exposes two legacy functions that allow respectively for custom authentication modules to register interchain accounts and send packets to the interchain account.

 ## `RegisterInterchainAccount`